 Before accessing the MSU network, you’ll need to activate your MSU NetID.

-Community IDs are used to provide limited access to web-based services for users are who not affiliated with MSU directly.
-Users typically include members of the general public who sign up for non-credit courses, distance learners, and non-MSU affiliated library borrowers.
-The services accessible with a Community ID are limited.
+Community IDs are used to provide limited access to web-based services for individuals are who not affiliated with MSU directly.
+These individuals typically include members of the general public who sign up for non-credit courses, distance learners, etc. The services accessible with a Community ID are limited.

 MSU Network Registration